 - Keep products in their original containers.
 Make sure they are clearly labeled.

 - Learn to identify poisonous household plants.
 Keep plants off the floor and away from crawling or walking children.
+Label each plant in your home with the exact name.

 - Have a Poison Control emergency number handy in case of emergency.